Tajikistan: Imperial Russia

-Russian Imperialism led to the Russian Empire's conquest of Central Asia during the late 19th century's Imperial Era.
+During the 19th century, the Russian Empire began to conquer parts of the region.
+Russian Imperialism led to the Russian Empire's conquest of Central Asia during the 19th century's Imperial Era.
 Between 1864 and 1885, Russia gradually took control of the entire territory of Russian Turkestan, the Tajikistan portion of which had been controlled by the Emirate of Bukhara and Khanate of Kokand.
 Russia was interested in gaining access to a supply of cotton and in the 1870s attempted to switch cultivation in the region from grain to cotton (a strategy later copied and expanded by the Soviets).
-By 1885 Tajikistan's territory was either ruled by the Russian Empire or its vassal state, the Emirate of Bukhara, nevertheless Tajiks felt little Russian influence.

-During the late 19th century, the Jadidists established themselves as an Islamic social movement throughout the region.
-Although the Jadidists were pro-modernization and not necessarily anti-Russian, the Russians viewed the movement as a threat because the Russian Empire was predominantly Christian.
+During the 19th century, the Jadidists established themselves as an Islamic social movement throughout the region.
+While the Jadidists were pro-modernisation and not necessarily anti-Russian, the Russians viewed the movement as a threat because the Russian Empire was predominantly Christian.
 Russian troops were required to restore order during uprisings against the Khanate of Kokand between 1910 and 1913.
-Further violence occurred in July 1916 when demonstrators attacked Russian soldiers in Khujand over the threat of forced conscription during World War I. Despite Russian troops quickly bringing Khujand back under control, clashes continued throughout the year in various locations in Tajikistan.
+Further violence occurred in July 1916 when demonstrators attacked Russian soldiers in Khujand over the threat of forced conscription during World War I. While Russian troops brought Khujand back under control, clashes continued throughout the year in various locations in Tajikistan.